nickpisacane/react-dynamic-swiper/README.md

 # react-dynamic-swiper
 [![Travis][travis-image]][travis-url]

-React wrapper for [iDangerous-Swiper](idangerous-swiper) that auto-magically reinitializes and updates slides for you.
+React wrapper for [iDangerous-Swiper][idangerous-swiper] that auto-magically reinitializes and updates slides for you.

 # Installation